Surgery Education - Plastic Surgery Residency Program

 Chief of Plastic and Reconstructive Surgery

 Clinical interests: Reconstructive breast surgery, microsurgery, hand surgery

-Biostatement: Dr. Howard T. Wang, Interim Division Chief, Resident Program Director, and Assistant Professor for the Division of Plastic Surgery.
-His interest is in microvascular reconstruction of the lower extremity, head and neck and breast of which he has extensive training.
-Dr. Wang comes to us from Duke University Medical Center where he has completed a Residency in Plastic Surgery .
-While at Duke, Dr. Wang spent 6 months as a Fellow in Hand Surgery at Kleinert, Kutz, and Associates in Louisville, Kentucky.
+Biostatement: Dr. Howard T. Wang is Division Chief, Residency Program Director, and Associate Professor for the Division of Plastic Surgery at the University of Texas Health Science Center San Antonio.
+His interest is in microvascular reconstruction of the lower extremity, head and neck and breast.
+Dr. Wang completed his Plastic Surgery Residency at Duke University Medical Center.
+While at Duke, Dr. Wang spent 6 months training in Hand Surgery at Kleinert, Kutz, and Associates in Louisville, Kentucky.
 Prior to this, he completed a General Surgery Residency at the University of Rochester School of Medicine.
-He is board certified in General Surgery.
-His education began at Cornell University with a Bachelor of Arts in Biology with numerous honors that included Phi Beta Kappa, Mortar Board Honor Society, Golden Key and Robert C. Byrd Scholarship as well as being on the Dean's List for six semesters.
+His education began at Cornell University with a Bachelor of Arts in Biology .
 Following graduation, he attended Johns Hopkins University School of Medicine where he received his Doctor of Medicine in 1995.

 . . . .

 Peter T. H. Wang, MD, Associate Clinical Professor of Plastic Surgery |

 Clinical interests: cleft lip and cleft palate, craniosysnostosis, craniomaxillofacial anomalies, hemangiomas, vascular malformations, birthmarks, congenital nevus, jaw deformity, ear deformity and microtia.